 The new glass will let more light into your room, whilst the Low-E coating reflects heat to keep your home warmer in winter and cooler in summer.

 The discreetly hidden draught seals are low friction to improve sliding functionality, but tight enough to stop rattles, ensuring a cosy and energy-efficient period home.

-We carefully reproduce a copy of the original sliding sashes, paying close attention to the original horn shape, timber mouldings & sectional details.
-Preserving these details, that vary by region, is important to preserve the architectural significance of your heritage property.
+We carefully reproduce a copy of your original sliding sashes, paying close attention to the original horn shape, timber mouldings & sectional details.
+Preserving these fine details, that vary by region and era, is important to maintain the architectural significance of your heritage property.

 Additional weight is required to counterbalance the heavier double glazed timber sashes.
 The original cast iron weights are replaced with lead weights; these make up a considerable part of the total service cost.